no-fire/no-fire.github.io/_posts/2017-04-10-Environment-Setup.md

         5. http://stackoverflow.com/questions/12392598/how-to-add-rsa-key-to-authorized-keys-file

-2. Once remote owner authorizes access...
+2. Access and edit your files!

     4. Connect to the computer via ssh

         1. `ssh nathan@nathanDesktop`

-    1. [Optional] If you want to useOpen a terminal.
-If you are ssh-ing in, you'll already be in a terminal, but if you want to use tmux or another terminal, then:
+    1. [Optional] If you want to use tmux rather than your normal terminal:

-        2. `tmux ls`
+        2. Try `$ tmux ls`

             1. Should print out that jupyter_server is running.

         3. `tmux a -t jupyter_server`